quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ```

 ### Plan and Apply

-Execute the plan command to understand the changes that you will be making.
+Execute the `terraform plan` command to understand the changes that you will be making.
 Note that if you did not specify `scale`, it defaults to '1'.

 `terraform plan`